Anish-kumar111/PhonebookAPP/README.md

 For React Frontend Application
 1. Go to 'Phonebook-react-UI' directory in terminal
 2. type commands
-    1. npm install" # to insatll npm packages
+    1. npm install" # to install npm packages
     2.  "npm start"
 3. Frontend Application has been started on your browser @ http://localhost:3000/
 4. enjoy